benzguo/blog/content/docs/filmbot.md

 The project started as a weekly email digest, a few scripts cobbled together in an evening.
 When I was living in New York, I'd run the script manually on Monday mornings, sending the digest to a few dozen subscribers.

+The project has evolved a bit, but is still designed to be "as primitive as possible", optimized for quick skimming, fast iteration, and low maintenance.

-Now, Filmbot is a static site deployed from GitHub.
-A nightly cron runs the crawler and pushes html to git.
+The static site (just a few html pages) is auto-deployed by pushes to GitHub.
+A nightly cron (1am PST) runs the crawler and pushes updated html files.